 During the closing day of European Microfinance Week, Karima Wardak of the UN Capital Development Fund argued that copying digital financial services from country to country is not working.
-The same is true of country-specific “products that were designed in board room,” she said.
+The same is true of country-specific “products that were designed in board rooms,” she said.
 Gilda Zarate Chabluk of Innate Motion, a consultancy with staff in 27 countries, launched the discussion of how concepts of human-centered design can sidestep these problems.
 All staff involved in a project should observe and talk to end-users early in the design process.
 She suggests a meeting at the home of the end-user that lasts about two hours, with most of that time focused on the user’s life rather than the product.
 The idea is to create the product with the users not for the users.

 Ms Wardak gave an example of replicating a product from South Africa to Zambia.
 Users in Zambia found the South African password system unworkable.
 The fact that this was a surprise to developers supports Ms Wardak’s contention that “it’s not just your marketing team that should go to the field.”